Hospice is patient and family-centered, meaning that it is designed to look after the needs of the patient as well the needs of the caregiver.

 Caregivers and the Home Hospice Team

-Caregivers and the hospice staff will work together to keep the survivor as comfortable as possible.
+Caregivers and the hospice staff will work together to keep the patient as comfortable as possible.
 The staff will help set up a space in the home where care is easiest to give.
-Hospice arranges and provides for all equipment and supplies that are needed to care for the survivor.
+Hospice arranges and provides for all equipment and supplies that are needed to care for the patient.

 The hospice staff and volunteers are available by phone 24 hours a day to answer questions.
-Together with caregivers and survivors, the hospice team will create a care plan that is based on specific needs.
-The care plan includes visits from the hospice team members and can be modified on an ongoing basis to meet the survivor’s needs.
+Together with caregivers and patients, the hospice team will create a care plan that is based on specific needs.
+The care plan includes visits from the hospice team members and can be modified on an ongoing basis to meet the patient’s needs.
+The following is an example of scheduled visits from hospice staff:

-The hospice staff will prepare, train, guide and support caregivers throughout the hospice experience.
+The hospice staff may visit the patient’s home more often, if needed.
+They will also prepare, train, guide and support caregivers throughout the hospice experience.

 Working Effectively with the Hospice Team

 Remember, the caregiver is a vital part of the team.
 Because home hospice care entails hospice staff visiting the home only several hours a week, caregivers are responsible for the loved one’s care for the rest of the time.
-The day-to-day care of the survivor is essential to good hospice care.
+The day-to-day care of the patient is essential to good hospice care.
 The hospice staff will be there every step of the way to help provide this care.
+Here are tips for working well together:

 Caregivers should expect the hospice staff to listen respectfully and respond quickly at any hour of the day or night.
 A 24-hour hospice emergency number will be provided; be sure this number is kept in an obvious and visible place.